San279/train-object-detect-FOMO-esp32/Readme.md

 <br/> <br/> <br/>
  2. After labeling all images, navigate to Impulse design on the left and click on Create impulse.
 This will take you to a page where you can choose the size of the input model and resizing mode.
     <br/>
     - FOMO reccomends the size of the model should be in multiple of 8.
 The higher the input size, the slower the network for inferencing.
-But higher size has advantage of detecting multiple objects if it's presented in the frame
+But higher size has advantage of detecting multiple objects if it's presented in the frame.
     <br/>
     - Experiment with this feature as you will, I will be using 96 width and 96 height.
  <br/> <br/>